 - Mount Rundle: Famously one of Banff’s most challenging hikes, involving some rock scrambling and lots of sketchy exposure.
 At the end, you’ll be rewarded with one of Banff’s most spectacular views, with the Canadian Rockies unfolding endlessly at your feet.

-2. Ride a gondola.
+2. Ride a gondola

-Want those epic mountain top views without all that hiking mumbo jumbo?
+Want those epic mountain top views without having to hike up a mountain?
 Take any one of four sightseeing gondolas in Banff, which do all the work for you!
-Each one offers different views:

-- Banff Sightseeing Gondola (starting at $53 CAD per adult ticket): Located just 5 minutes from town, you’ll be whisked to the top of Mount Sulphur, at an eye-popping altitude of 7,486 feet.
+Located just 5 minutes from town, you’ll be whisked to the top of Mount Sulphur, at an eye-popping altitude of 7,486 feet.
 At the top, there’s restaurants, short hiking trails, and, of course, endless views of both mountains and, perhaps, the bighorn sheep that like to hang out here!

-- Banff Norquay Sightseeing Chairlift(starting at $43 CAD per adult ticket): Want to feel that cool mountain breeze in your hair?
+Want to feel that cool mountain breeze in your hair?
 Well, in this open air chairlift, your feet will dangle in thin air as you hover over the earth and climb to 7,000 feet in elevation.
 Once you’re at the top, there’s a variety of viewing platforms and walking trails to explore.

-3. Go canoeing or kayaking.
+3. Go canoeing or kayaking

-Let’s get real- did you really go to Banff if there isn’t an iconic shot of you gliding across a lake of unbelievably-colored water?
+Let’s get real—did you really go to Banff if there isn’t an iconic shot of you gliding across a lake of unbelievably-colored water?

-You can try out the two most popular spots in Banff- either in the milky green waters of Lake Louise ($135 CAD for a one hour rental) or the electric blue Moraine Lake ($115 CAD for an hour).
-But these spots can be crowded- when my husband, Justin, and I visited, there was a three hour wait to rent canoes at Lake Louise- and there’s a TON of other beautifully-colored lakes around (which usually tend to be a bit cheaper).
+But these spots can be crowded- when my husband, Justin, and I visited, there was a three hour wait to rent canoes at Lake Louise—and there’s a TON of other beautifully-colored lakes around (which usually tend to be a bit cheaper).

 So, alternatively, consider the gorgeous one we visited, Emerald Lake at the nearby Yoho National Park ($70 CAD for an hour) or Jasper National Park’s Pyramid Lake (just $50 CAD for an hour!).

-4. Soak in hot springs.
+4. Soak in hot springs

 Quick little history lesson: While the Indigenous people of this region had been using its natural hot springs for centuries, workers on the Canadian Pacific Railway discovered what’s now the Banff Upper Hot Springs for themselves in 1883.
 After they quickly realized how awesome hot springs are, the concept of Banff National Park was born.

-Fast forward and the now-developed springs are still beloved today- you can soak in their cozy warm waters ($9.25 CAD for an adult), all while gazing directly at Mount Rundle, a particularly pointy mountain rising above the town.
 There’s also two other picturesque developed hot springs within a couple hours drive of Banff: Radium Hot Springs and Miette Hot Springs, which are worth checking out if you’re a hot springs addict like me!

-5. Spot some wildlife.
+5. Spot some wildlife

 The Rocky Mountains are rich with birds and mammals- think elk, bighorn sheep, grizzly bears, and falcons- so strap on your best Indiana Jones-style hat and let’s go on a safari!
 You can take a tour, guided by a wildlife expert that can tell you all about Banff’s ecosystem and help your group track down and respectfully observe some of Banff’s beautiful creatures.